 This is the second in a series of articles exploring symbols as they pertain to pregnancy and birth.
 If you’re not already a symbolism junkie, get ready to be a convert!
-If you missed the first issue on symbolism, you can still find it on my blog.
+If you missed the first one, click here to read it.

 Further to last issue’s introduction to symbolism, this time around we’re looking at the Circle, a form well-attuned to birth, indeed.
 Universally, the circle represents completeness, infinity, wholeness, focus, and unity.
 As Hermes said, “God is a circle whose centre is everywhere and whose circumference is nowhere.”
 In nature, we find circles in the celestial bodies, in the cycles of women and the seasons, in cells and seeds, in tree rings, and as ripples in water.
 There are round fruits and round eggs, round creatures, especially in the sea.
 Culturally we have wheels and clock faces, drums and coins.
 We wear bracelets and necklaces and rings, which traditionally symbolized female sexual availability and the finger within the ring represented consummation (perhaps the endless commitment of marriage is just a romantic notion after all!).
 Much art is inclusive of the circle, from halos in spiritual paintings to mandalas, circular works of art bearing the Sanskrit word meaning “magical circle”.
 We drink and eat from round bowls, cups and plates, originally forged through the traditional woman’s art of pottery.
 It is interesting to note that the Greek word for “bowl” is amnion.
 The amnion is the part of the developing baby cells which builds the membrane which later become the amniotic sac that surrounds and protects the baby from the embryo stage until birth.
 And of course, we must remember the circles we sit and dance in.